Canonical systems whose Weyl coefficients have regularly varying asymptotics: The model situation: is a power

 With exception of some boundary cases, power Nevanlinna functions $Q_{\alpha,\omega}$ correspond to power Hamiltonians $H_{\uprho,\upkappa}$.
-This is proven in the below \thref{Z132}.
-Before we give this result, let us settle the mentioned boundary cases.
+This is proved in \cref{Z132} below.
+Before we state this result, let us settle the mentioned boundary cases.